 If you are thinking about buying a franchise as a way to own your own business, there is a lot you need to know.
 From the nature of the franchise relationship to the details of your franchise agreement, there are numerous considerations that should weigh into your decision to become a franchisee.
-While many franchisees are able to find success, the failure rate across the franchise industry is high, and making an informed decision about your franchise investment is the first step toward building a sustainable business.
+While many franchisees are able to find success, the failure rate across the franchise industry is high, and making an informed decision about your franchise investment via a franchise business review is the first step toward building a sustainable business.

 Four Tiers of Franchise Business Review Services

 When considering a franchise, it is important to have the Franchise Disclosure Document (FDD) and franchise agreement reviewed by an experienced franchise attorney.
 You need to be aware of the pitfalls involved, and you need to make your buying decision based on an unbiased assessment of the franchisor and its franchise opportunity.
 It may be necessary to negotiate key provisions of the franchise agreement to mitigate your financial risk as well; and, in order to do so, you will need experienced legal representation.